muzhawir/deepl/lib/pages/getting-started.md

 ## Authentication

-To use the API, you need an authentication key, which you can find in the [API Keys section](https://www.deepl.com/en/your-account/keys) of your DeepL account.
-You can translate up to 500,000 characters per month for free.
+Get your authentication key from the [API Keys section](https://www.deepl.com/en/your-account/keys) of your DeepL account.
+Free tier allows up to 500,000 characters per month.

 Set the key in your config: